segmentio/segment-docs/src/connections/destinations/catalog/prosperstack/index.md

 [ProsperStack](https://prosperstack.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is the hosted cancellation flow for subscription businesses that automatically prevents churn.
 Retain customers with targeted offers and interventions designed to prevent cancellations and increase customer lifetime value.

-This destination is maintained by ProsperStack.
-For any issues with the destination, [contact the ProsperStack Support team](mailto:support@prosperstack.com).
+ProsperStack maintains this destination.
+For any issues with the ProsperStack Destination, [contact the ProsperStack Support team](mailto:support@prosperstack.com).

 > The ProsperStack Destination is currently in beta, which means that they are still actively developing the destination.
 To join their beta program, or if you have any feedback to help improve the ProsperStack Destination and its documentation, [contact the ProsperStack support team](mailto:support@prosperstack.com)!